dice-roller/documentation/docs/api/modifiers/TargetModifier.md

 <a name="TargetModifier+isNeutral"></a>

 ### targetModifier.isNeutral(value) ⇒ <code>boolean</code>
-Check if the `value` is neither a success or a failure.
+Check if the `value` is neither a success nor a failure.

 **Kind**: instance method of [<code>TargetModifier</code>](#TargetModifier)
 **Returns**: <code>boolean</code> - `true` if the value doesn't match the success and failure compare points